 Confirm your email address in the email you will receive shortly.

-Point spread: This is a bet on a team to cover the spread, whatever the number is.
-If the Broncos are 7.5-underdogs against the New England Patriots, Broncos bettors win as long as Denver doesn’t lose by eight or more points.
+Point spread: A bet on a team to cover the spread, whatever the number is.
+If the Titans are 3-point favorites against the Indianapolis Colts, Titans bettors win as long as their team wins by more than a field goal.

-Moneyline: Moneyline bets are wagers on a team to win outright.
-There is no point spread, but the risk/reward odds vary based on the matchup.
-If you bet a -180 favorite, you would risk $180 to win $100.
-If you bet a +180 underdog, you would win $180 for every $100 wagered.
+Moneyline: These are bets on a team or player to win outright.
+There is no spread or handicap involved, and favorites are represented by negative odds such as -180 while underdogs have plus odds.
+If you bet a -140 favorite, you would risk $140 to win $100.
+If you bet a +140 underdog, you would win $140 for every $100 wagered.

 RELATED: Check out the top NFL betting sites